RafaelFronteira/rock-paper-scissors/README.md

 # rock-paper-scissors
-My first game I made when I was learning java programming, but now I made this game with javascript.
+My first game I made when I was learning Java, but now I made this game with javascript.